5 Surprising Things That Hurt Kid’s Self-Esteem

 Not letting kids make choices hurts their self-esteem

 If kids think you are the only one who can make good decisions, they will always have to depend on you for help.
-If they learn to think for themselves, they can practice making decisions when you are still around to help if they make the wrong ones.
+When they learn to think for themselves, they can practice making decisions when you are still around to help if they make the wrong ones.

 Let them fail!
 The number one confidence builder you can give your kids is letting them make mistakes.
 If they want to do something and you don’t let them try, even though you know it won’t work, they will have no idea what it feels like to fail.
 This could be dangerous.